Information about elected positions on University bodies.

 Elected staff and student members of RMIT Council and the Academic Board are not elected as representatives of their electorates.
 Rather, members bring a much valued staff and student perspective to the deliberations of these high-level governing bodies of the University.

-The University Secretariat plays a central governance role in the management of elections across the university.
+The University Secretary or nominee plays a central governance role in the management of elections across the university.
 Visit Resources for Returning Officers (staff login) for further information.
+In practice, the University Secretary nominates a senior official with relevant expertise to conduct elections for the University.

 The Returning Officer, University Elections can be contacted via email to email@example.com.